-In the past investing when approaching retirement was all about reducing risk and converting investments into cash ahead of buying an annuity.
-That is still the case if you do intend to buy an annuity.
-But if you are going to keep your pension fund invested, and take an income via drawdown or lump sums, then you need to think longer term.
-Your pension pot may need to provide you with an income for 30+ years and to do this it should ideally generate income and preserve your capital.
+If you want to keep your pension pot invested to take an income via drawdown or lump sums, you need to think longer term.
+Your pension pot may need to provide you with an income for 30+ years – which means it should ideally generate income while preserving your capital.

 How you invest will depend on how you plan to use your pension.
 Will it be the main source of regular income, used to provide for one-off expenses, left to provide for your family when you die, or a mixture of all of these?

 When choosing investments, you also need to consider the level of risk you’re willing to take and how a downward turn in the market would impact your retirement income.
 The usual principles of investing apply – a well-diversified portfolio, with a range of assets, geographical areas and sectors, will help you weather most storms.

 Remember to always research investments thoroughly, and never be rushed or manipulated into making decisions.
 Your pension is one of your most valuable assets, and you should always be wary of pension fraud.

 After a helping hand?